stepchowfun/proofs/README.md

 Make sure you have the dependencies listed below.
 Then you can run `make` in this directory to verify all the proofs.
 If you change anything, run `make` again to to incrementally verify the affected proofs.
 You can run the linters with `make lint`.
 The build artifacts can be removed with `make clean`.

 To write proofs, you'll want to use an IDE that supports interactive theorem proving.
 My general recommendation is [VsCoq](https://github.com/coq-community/vscoq), which is a plugin for [Visual Studio Code](https://code.visualstudio.com/).
-However, you may find the built-in [CoqIDE](https://coq.inria.fr/refman/practical-tools/coqide.html) easier if you are new to interactive theorem proving, since it has buttons you can click on to step through your proofs.
+However, you may find the built-in [CoqIDE](https://coq.inria.fr/refman/practical-tools/coqide.html) easier if you're new to interactive theorem proving, since it has buttons you can click on to step through your proofs.

 ### Dependencies

-You will need the following:
+You'll need the following:

 - [Coq](https://coq.inria.fr/) >= 8.15.0
   - Make sure to update your [`PATH`](https://en.wikipedia.org/wiki/PATH_\(variable\)) to include the location of the Coq binaries (`coqc`, `coqdep`, etc.).